Ralim/IronOS/Documentation/Settings.md

 ### Setting: Minimum voltage

-When powered by a battery, sets the minimum voltage per cell that is allowed.
-This is multiplied by the cell count.
+When powered by a battery, this adjust sets the minimum voltage per cell before shutdown.
+(This is multiplied by the cell count.)

 On device help text: